aurora-opensource/xviz/docs/README.md

 size and processing and well as optimizing for data transmission over network infrastructures.

 The XVIZ Server is a simple demonstration of how XVIZ data can be delivered to your application.
-Follow the [Quick Start Guide](TODO) to see how simple it is to start sending XVIZ data to your application.
+Follow the [Quick Start](/docs/getting-started/xviz-server.md) to start sending XVIZ data to your application.